 What if I got denied for rent relief?

-Heimerich of the Business Consumer Services and Housing Agency says it’s very rare for people to get denied for rent relief, and happens in less than 1% of cases.
+Heimerich of the Business, Consumer Services and Housing Agency says it’s very rare for people to get denied for rent relief, happening in less than 1% of cases.

-However, Howard says if you were denied and you believe you should qualify, you should call your local legal aid group with the denial from the state and they can help you file an appeal.
+However, the Western Center on Law and Poverty's Madeline Howard says if you were denied and you believe you should qualify, you should call your local legal aid group with the denial from the state, and they can help you file an appeal.

 What if I don't have a traditional lease agreement?
 Can I still apply for rent relief?